ublue-os/bazzite/press_kit/README.md

 # Press Kit

-Thanks for generating content about about Bazzite and Universal Blue!
+Thanks for generating content about Bazzite and Universal Blue!
 This document will explain how to use the brand and terminology used by the project.

 - [Bazzite](https://bazzite.gg/)
 - [Universal Blue](https://universal-blue.org/)